wuxun/.emacs.d/README.md

 config of emacs

 USAGE
-add:

-(load "~/.emacs.d/emacs.el")

-to your "~/.emacs" and start your emacs
+just clone this to your home directory and start emacs^_^